tetsuta/livecmpclient/README.md

-# livecmpclient
+# Description of livecmpclient
-Telegram client for live competition
+Telegram client for live competition.
 This repository provides 1) client function for chat and 2) evaluation function for the competition.

 # client